About Command Precedence

 Use this method as a best practice when writing scripts that you intend to distribute because you cannot predict which commands might be present in the session in which the script runs.

-You can run commands that have been imported from a Windows PowerShell snap-in or module or from another session by qualifying the command name with the name of the module or snap-in in which it originated.
+You can run commands that have been imported from a PowerShell module or from another session by qualifying the command name with the name of the module or snap-in in which it originated.

 You can qualify commands, but you cannot qualify variables or aliases.